 Please mark all correspondence 'Confidential'.

-Reports or allegations of possible misconduct will be investigated through CSIRO's misconduct, fraud control or Public Interest Disclosure Scheme processes, or referred to an external body such as the Police, where necessary.
+Reports or allegations of possible misconduct will initially be investigated through CSIRO's Workplace Issues Resolution Procedure or Public Interest Disclosure Scheme processes, or referred to an external body such as the police, where necessary.

-All complaints involving the conduct or reputation of a staff member will be handled confidentially and in a manner that provides procedural fairness to all involved.
+All complaints involving the conduct or reputation of a staff member will be handled confidentially (with disclosures only being made on a 'need to know' basis) and in a manner that provides procedural fairness to all involved.

 Options available for making a complaint